zatton/Rythm.js/README.md

 /* Add your own rythm-class
  * @elementClass: Class that you want to link your rythm to
- * @danceType: Use any of the build in effect or give your own function
+ * @danceType: Use any of the built-in effect or give your own function
  * @startValue: The starting frequency of your rythm
  * @nbValue: The number of frequency of your rythm
  * 1024 Frequencies, your rythm will react to the average of your selected frequencies.